Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/shape_space.md

 ## Interlude: Stone tablets and lost cities

-If you have never seen the movie *Planet of the Apes*, we will spoil its ending by filling
+If you have not yet managed to see the 1968 movie *Planet of the Apes*, we will spoil its ending for you.

 Imagine that you are a traveler from outer space, far in the future.
 You arrive to Earth to find a harbor, with the Statue of Liberty protruding